pantaelaman/ease100/README.md

 - Function-style macros

+Known bugs:

+- Errors in files included from files which are included themselves report the critical error properly, but the error pointing to the inclusion spot is incorrect.
+Not breaking, but annoying.

 ## Additional syntax
 ### Compile-time constant expressions
 Expressions of the type `(value + value)` are evaluated by the compiler.